Skip to main content

 • DP attention: By default the attention layers are tensor-parallel (sharded across all TP ranks).
 Enabling DP attention (the toggle above, or --dp <N> --enable-dp-attention) instead runs attention as N data-parallel groups: each DP rank serves its own slice of the requests with its own KV cache. --dp must divide --tp.

-• Reasoning parser: Append --reasoning-parser nemotron_3 to enable structured reasoning traces (reasoning_content field in the response).
+• Reasoning parser: Set --reasoning-parser nemotron_3 to enable structured reasoning traces (reasoning_content field in the response).

-• Tool calling: Append --tool-call-parser qwen3_coder to enable tool calling support.
+• Tool calling: Set --tool-call-parser qwen3_coder to enable tool calling support.

 4. Model Invocation